pushkarkadam/portfolio/my_collections/_posts/2022-09-03-code-breaking-interactive.md

 ##### Angles

-My first order of business was to decipher the angles.
  One of the clues from the safehouse pages was about a compass.
 Also, every angle in the message has a cardinal direction (East, West, North, South) and an intermediate direction (North East, North West, South East, South West).
 Digging deeper into some pages, I realised that the angles follow a number system that limits up to the number `3`.
 So, I concluded that the angles are as follows:

 ```
     10 00 11